 A person who is in the early period of syphilis may get small sores rising around the genital area.
-They are not torturous, but will be apparent there for around six weeks.
+They are not torturous but will be apparent there for around six weeks.
 In the following stage, spots of the red-colored and pink colored sorts will manifest in a number of areas of the body.
 They are intense rashes that could sooner or later change from brownish or deep red.
 The victim will also be stricken with exhaustion, fever, and throbbing headache.
-He or she may lose a little amount of weight, and go through soreness of the lymph nodes.
+He or she may lose a little amount of weight and go through soreness of the lymph nodes.

 The indicators in the latent stage range dependent on whether a patient has got any sort of treatment for the malady or not.
 If the man or woman is taking prescribed medication, he or she would possibly not show any more indicators as the first and second stage signs are already beginning to go away.
 Otherwise, the bacteria will discover its way to the various body organs and systems and get started on assaulting every one of them.
-The joints, heart, brain, bones, and the nervous system will be placed to a lot threat if this takes place.
+The joints, heart, brain, bones, and the nervous system will be placed to a lot of threat if this takes place.
 Numbness, paralysis, and dementia are simply three of the worst case events the individual may possibly have to experience.

 How are syphilis tests conducted?

 Upon uncovering the warning signs of syphilis, you are urged to consult a health practitioner immediately.
 There are various approaches to test for syphilis, and they are designed to determine the condition of the affected individual.
 Blood, urine, or saliva samples could be needed for assessment and diagnosis, hence the patient needs to be completely ready.

 How is syphilis treated?